RMandelbaum/RMandelbaum.github.io/_posts/2018-01-13-hoisting_understanding_the_order_of_your_code.markdown

 permalink:  hoisting_understanding_the_order_of_your_code
 ---

-I got it, I got it.
+I got it.
+I got it.
 I got it. [thump] I ain't got it.

 When we talk about hoisting, I instantly picture that guy from *High Anxiety* trying his best to push up a variable declaration.
 Maybe I’ve spent too much time at my computer chugging caffeine, or maybe I’m onto something real.
 Either way, let’s talk about hoisting.